 Has the pandemic stolen anyone else’s marriage?

 Our situation, in brief: From the moment our daughter wakes up in the morning until around 5pm, when I insist my husband emerge from his office (the bedroom), I am with our daughter.
 I am setting up her Zooms, keeping her on or off the iPad, feeding her, and getting her to get dressed and brush her teeth and do her work and get outside and stop melting down, and, let’s not forget, playing with her — all while trying to do my other job, which is to write.
 At 5pm, my husband emerges and we eat dinner, go for a family walk (during which my husband and I are not “allowed” to talk to each other), read with her, and then — AND THEN.
-Then, my sweet first grader, who before-pandemic went to bed at 8pm, will not go to sleep until 10:30pm.
+Then, my sweet second grader, who before-pandemic went to bed at 8pm, will not go to sleep until 10:30pm.
 With me in the room with her.

 Tell me, dear reader, when are two partners stuck with their only child in a pandemic meant to have a) a real conversation, and b) sex?